markdrago/pgsanity/README.md

 PgSanity checks the syntax of Postgresql SQL files.

-It does this by leveraging the ecpg command which is traditionally used for preparing C files with embedded sql for compilation.
+It does this by leveraging the ecpg command which is traditionally used for preparing C files with embedded SQL for compilation.
 However, as part of that preparation, ecpg checks the embedded SQL statements for syntax errors using the exact same parser that is in PostgreSQL.